TurboGears/tg2docs/docs/turbogears/starting.rst

 ==================================

-This section covers a bunch of tutorials and documentation about getting started with TurboGears2, the `Foundations & Tutorials` section will cover tutorials and documentation for people that are approaching TurboGears for the first time, while the `In Depth Documentation` chapter will provide documentation for people that want to go down into the framework or are having more complex needs.
+This section covers a bunch of tutorials and documentation about getting started with TurboGears2, the `Basic Documentation` section will cover documentation for people that are approaching TurboGears for the first time, while the `Advanced Documentation` chapter will provide documentation for people that want to go down into the framework or are having more complex needs.

 Tutorials